jlas1/Klicky-Probe/README.md

 There are also some more mounting options on [Usermods](./Usermods/), for other printers (Voron Legacy), integrated magnets in the AfterBurner toolhead and some complementary items. ***Check it out***

-The fixed gantry extrusion mounts have been confirmed to work on the Voron V2.4 and V1.8
+This mod is also on [VoronUsers repository](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/JosAr/Klicky Probe).

 # Bill of Materials (BOM)

 Tools:

-- 1.5mm Drill
+- 1.5mm Drill (optional)
 - Multimeter to check for Continuity
 - Super Glue
 - Soldering Iron for the heat inserts